PARENTS & GUARDIANS

 While practicing, keep your instructions simple and clear.
 Work on the basic skills at first.
 If your car has a hand brake or push button brake, you can use it in an emergency.
 You can also use your left hand to help steer if necessary.

 Try not to overreact as your teen is practicing specific driving skills.
 Also, avoid bringing up other family matters during driving practice that could lead to arguing.
 It will only get in the way of having quality driving time.

-For your protection, your insurance company should be notified to see if coverage is necessary.
-You should also inquire about price reductions available for taking the six hour program and for academic achievement.
+In addition, for your protection, your insurance company should be notified to see if coverage is necessary.
+You should also inquire about discounts available for taking the six hour program and for academic achievement.

 Carr’s Driving School services select areas of Monmouth and Ocean Counties.